dataminer-site/dataminer-site.github.io/docs/archive/0.10/configuration/secrets_manager.md

 #### Persistent Secrets

-In order to persist secrets between DuckDB database instances, we can now use the `CREATE PERSISTENT SECRET` command, e.g.:
+In order to persist secrets between DataMiner database instances, we can now use the `CREATE PERSISTENT SECRET` command, e.g.:

 ```sql
 CREATE PERSISTENT SECRET my_persistent_secret (